mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

 }
 ```

-In the above example, three pointers target the same memory location, thus we cannot run delete on all of them we face double-delete problems explained in the Delete section.
+In the above example, three pointers target the same memory location, thus we cannot run `delete` for all of them as we face double-delete problems explained in the Delete section.

 ## Owner Convention